Arthur Hastings: Career

 Similarly to his friend Poirot, details of Hastings's life before 1916 are not revealed, though the reader is able to pinpoint Hastings's approximate birth year as 1886 from the first chapter of The Mysterious Affair at Styles, as he mentions that John Cavendish was 'a good fifteen years [his] senior' though hardly looking 'his forty-five years'.
 This makes Hastings thirty years old at the start of the novel.
 It is also mentioned later on that he was employed at Lloyd's prior to the war.
 Neither his first name nor his rank is mentioned in this novel.
 Elsewhere he states that he attended Eton College.

 Hastings meets Poirot in Belgium several years before their meeting on 16 July 1916, at Styles Court, Essex, which is their first encounter in literature.
 The two remain friends right up to Poirot's death.
 Although there is little evidence regarding their possible subsequent meetings, Hastings saw Poirot a year before the latter's death.

 Hastings, while being no great detective himself, serves Poirot in many ways.
 A former British Army officer in World War I, he is brave.
 He has courage and is often used by Poirot for physical duties such as catching and subduing a criminal.
 Poirot likes to tease Hastings about being dim-witted at times, but he clearly enjoys the Captain's company.
 In The Mysterious Affair at Styles and The A.B.C.
-Murders, Hastings plays a prominent role in the resolution of the mystery, with a casual observation that leads Poirot to the guilty party: In case of the former, by mentioning that Poirot had to straighten some spill holders and ornaments in Styles, he prompts Poirot to realise that someone had moved them, causing Poirot to discover a crucial piece of evidence.
-In the case of the latter, he suggests that the error in recipient address of a letter by the murderer was deliberate, thus causing Poirot to realise the murderer had attached greater importance to that particular murder.
+Murders, Hastings plays a prominent role in the resolution of the mystery, with a casual observation that leads Poirot to the guilty party: In the case of the former, by mentioning that Poirot had to straighten some spill holders and ornaments in Styles, he prompts Poirot to realise that someone had moved them, causing Poirot to discover a crucial piece of evidence.
+In the case of the latter, he suggests that the error in the recipient address of a letter by the murderer was deliberate, thus causing Poirot to realise the murderer had attached greater importance to that particular murder.